Salon des Refusés: Background of the Salon of 1863

 Much intrigue often went on to get acceptance, and to be given a good place in the galleries.
 In 1851, Gustave Courbet managed to get one painting into the Salon, Enterrement à Ornans, and in 1852 his Baigneuses was accepted, scandalizing critics and the public, who expected romanticized nudes in classical settings, but in 1855 the Salon refused all of Courbet's paintings.
-As early as the 1830s, Paris art galleries mounted small-scale, private exhibitions of works rejected by the Salon jurors.
+As early as the 1830s, Paris art galleries mounted small, private exhibitions of works rejected by the Salon jurors.
 Courbet was obliged to organize his own exhibit, called The Pavillon of Realism, at a private gallery.
 Private exhibits attracted far less attention from the press and patrons, and limited the access of the artists to a small public.